Our Steering Concept

 The cost of capital basis is calculated using the month-end figures and consists of the operating assets of the segments.
 These comprise the current and noncurrent asset items of the segments, including tangible and intangible fixed assets, integral investments accounted for using the equity method, inventories, trade accounts receivable, other receivables and other assets generated by core business activities and, where appropriate, the assets of disposal groups.
 The cost of capital basis also includes customer and supplier financing.

-An important part of our value management is the target agreement process, which aligns individual employee targets with BASF’s targets.
-The most important financial performance indicator in the operating units is ROCE.
+The target agreement process is an important part of our value-based management.
+It aligns individual employee targets with BASF’s targets.
+The most important financial indicator in the operating business is ROCE.
 The other units’ contribution to value is also assessed according to effectiveness and efficiency on the basis of quality and cost targets.
 To assess this, we use metrics such as BASF’s internal service score in the service units.

-In addition to ROCE as the BASF Group’s most important financial key performance indicator, we use EBIT before special items and capex (capital expenditure) as key performance indicators that have a direct impact on ROCE and as such, support its management.
+For the BASF Group, we use EBIT before special items and capex (capital expenditure) as key performance indicators that have a direct impact on ROCE and as such, support its management.

 - EBIT before special items is used to steer profitability at Group and segment level.
 This is calculated by adjusting the EBIT reported in the Consolidated Financial Statements for special items, making it especially suitable for assessing economic development over time.
 Special items arise from the integration of acquired businesses, from restructuring measures, certain impairments, gains or losses resulting from divestitures and sales of shareholdings, and other expenses and income that arise outside of ordinary business activities.